-At one of four sites where the public may take a guided jeep and walking tour, an auroch is plainly visible, deeply outlined with a pecking technique using a flint or quartz tool.
+At one of three sites where the public may take a guided jeep and walking tour, an auroch is plainly visible, deeply outlined with a pecking technique using a flint or quartz tool.
 Dillon von Petzinger

 Perhaps most amazing, this diverse array of engravings has been determinedly chiseled into the hard flat surfaces of schist rock using only the simplest of handmade flint or quartz tools.
 There are no soft limestone rock formations in northern Portugal — our Paleolithic artists had to use a lot more stamina than their contemporary artists in France and Spain in order to engrave what they saw passing their line of sight on what were often very large stone canvases!

 This museum reproduction of an Ice Age deer taken directly from a schist rock is worthy of admiration for the rare rendering of animal hairs.
-On rock that hard, chiseling such a large number of hairs would have been a major undertaking!.
+On rock that hard, chiseling such a large number of hairs would have been a major undertaking!
 Alison Gardner

 Exposed to the elements for millennia, many carvings achieved through the three techniques of sketching, pecking and abrasion have become almost invisible to the untrained eye while more sheltered panels remain clearly defined.
 They offer windows on a lifestyle where rivers provided water for drinking and catching fish, trees grew along the banks for shelter from the elements and wild animal herds offered food in abundance.
 Geologists tell us that the course of the river has not changed from ancient days, so it is easy to imagine this landscape jointly occupied tens of thousands of years ago by animals and humans.